HEALTH AND WELLNESS

 What can a dentist do for a problem INSIDE my jaw joint?

 We hear these questions all the time.
-Patients with jaw joint issues almost always end up in my chair AFTER they’ve already seen a ton of doctors for headaches and pain.
-They’ve usually spent a lot of money, tried a lot of drugs, and maybe even been told that “it’s all in their head.”
+Patients with jaw joint pain almost always end up in my chair AFTER they’ve already seen a ton of doctors for headaches and pain.
+They’ve usually spent a lot of money, tried a lot of drugs, and still can’t find any relief.
+Some patients are even told that the pain is “all in their head.”
 This isn’t because doctors are incompetent.
-This happens because most doctors aren’t trained in jaw health.
+This happens because most doctors are not trained in jaw health or jaw pain relief.

 The truth is that not all dentists are either.
-I was fortunate that my mentor in dental school was a jaw health specialist who gave me a strong foundation in jaw health and treating TMJ related problems.
+I was fortunate that my mentor in dental school was a specialist in TMJ treatment.
+He gave me a strong foundation in jaw health and treating patients with jaw and facial pain.
 After dental school, I took a number of extra courses in jaw health, treating TMD (TMJ Disorders), headaches, and bite analysis.
+Because of my training, I can help you find relief from TMJ and its related issues.

-Whether you decide to come see me or not, be sure that the professional you seek help from has training and experience treating jaw conditions.
-Because the jaw joint is complex and sensitive to movements as small a fraction of a millimeter, treating it effectively requires knowledge and skill beyond dental school.
+But whether you decide to come see me or not, make sure that the professional you seek help from has training and experience treating jaw pain and TMJ conditions.
+The jaw joint is complex and sensitive to movements as small a fraction of a millimeter.
+So, treating it effectively requires knowledge and skill beyond dental school.

 Nightguards Don’t Work for You?